varunkumar898/Driver-for-STM32F030x4-x6-x8-xC/README.md

 This project is open source and available for educational and commercial use.
 See LICENSE file for details.

----

-## Why This Code Matters

-### For Learning
-You'll understand **exactly** how microcontroller peripherals work, at the register level.
-No black boxes.

-### For Job Interviews
-Employers (especially space-tech companies like GalaxEye Space) want engineers who can:
-- Read datasheets and implement drivers independently ✓
-- Debug hardware issues with oscilloscopes and logic analyzers ✓
-- Write clean, modular embedded code ✓
-- Validate designs on real silicon, not just simulations ✓

-This repository proves all of that.

 ### For Production Use
 You can extract individual drivers and integrate them into larger projects.
 The code is production-quality—error handling, no magic numbers, well-commented.